 - Next, decide which topics will be daily – probably family and yourself.
 But there may be others as well.

-- Then decide what days you will pray over the other topics.
+- Then determine what days you will pray over the other issues.
 An example schedule for 7 days is below.

 - M: Mission and Ministry Monday: praying for all things missionary and ministry-related

 - T: Twisted Tuesday: praying for all those whose minds are twisted against the Gospel – the lost